Tensor-reduced atomic density representations

-The drawback of this is that $\nu$ times more embedded radial channels are needed compared with \eqref{eq:embedding-tilRlk}--\eqref{eqn:Bt_kl} for each final many-body basis function, so that $\BBh$ is more expensive to evaluate.
+where $\odot$ denotes the element-wise (Hadamard) product.
+Similarly, the ACE product basis can be tensor sketched, across the $zn$ indices, as

+where $\ptp$ denotes taking the tensor product over the upper indices $lm$ and the element-wise product over the lower index $k$ and $\bm{W}^1, \bm{W}^2$ etc. are i.i.d. random matrices, see SI for details.
+The $\hat{\bAA}_{i, k\ll\mm}$ can then be symmetrised as in Eq.~\ref{eq:ACE_basis} yielding

+where $\hat{A}_{i t, k l_t m_t}$ is defined more precisely in Table~\ref{tab:summary}.
 Finally, we note that because the embedded channels are independent, the error in approximating inner products using the average across $K$ channels is expected to decrease as $1/\sqrt{K}$, just as with standard \ac{RP}.
 Based on this, we conjecture that similar bounds derived for the errors made in \ac{CLSR} may also apply here.
+A summary comparing standard ACE, element-embedding and tensor-reduced ACE is given in Table~\ref{tab:summary}, where it is clear that The features derived using tensor decomposition are equivalent to the tensor-sketched features with the choice of using equal weights in each factor.

 We now turn to numerical results and first demonstrate that the tensor-reduced features are able to efficiently and completely describe a many-element training set.
-Consider a dataset comprised of all symmetry inequivalent fcc structures made of up of 5 elements with up to 6 atoms per unit cell~\cite{hart2008algorithm}.
+We consider a dataset comprised of all symmetry inequivalent fcc structures made up of 5 elements with up to 6 atoms per unit cell~\cite{hart2008algorithm}.
 A set of features is complete on this dataset if the design matrix for a linear model fit to total energies has full (numerical) row rank, where each row corresponds to a different training configuration.